Pauli Murray

 As a lawyer, Murray argued for civil rights and women's rights.
 National Association for the Advancement of Colored People (NAACP) Chief Counsel Thurgood Marshall called Murray's 1950 book States' Laws on Race and Color, the "bible" of the civil rights movement.
 Murray was appointed by President John F. Kennedy to serve on the 1961–1963 Presidential Commission on the Status of Women.
 In 1966, she was a co-founder of the National Organization for Women.
 Ruth Bader Ginsburg named Murray as a coauthor of the ACLU brief in the landmark 1971 Supreme Court case Reed v.
 Reed, in recognition of her pioneering work on gender discrimination.
 This case articulated the "failure of the courts to recognize sex discrimination for what it is and its common features with other types of arbitrary discrimination."
 Murray held faculty or administrative positions at the Ghana School of Law, Benedict College, and Brandeis University.

 In 1973, Murray left academia for activities associated with the Episcopal Church.
 She became an ordained priest in 1977, among the first generation of women priests and the first African-American woman to be ordained as an Episcopal priest.
 In addition to her legal and advocacy work, Murray published two well-reviewed autobiographies and a volume of poetry.
 Initially published in 1970, the poetry collection, Dark Testament, was reissued in 2018.

 Murray's sexual and gender identity did not fit within the prevailing norms.
 She had a brief, annulled marriage to a man, and several deep relationships with women.
 In her younger years, she occasionally had passed as a teenage boy.
-A number of scholars, including a 2017 biographer, have retroactively classified Murray as transgender.